emsifa/evo/README.md

 In this example, we will inject request body value as `RegisterDTO` instance into `register` method.

-First, we have to generate `RegisterDTO` class with command:
+First, we have to generate `RegisterDTO` class with following command:

 ```bash
 php artisan evo:make-dto RegisterDTO name:string email:string password:string password_confirmation:string
 ```

-Then you will get `app/DTO/RegisterDTO.php` file with code like this:
+Then you will get `app/DTO/RegisterDTO.php` file contains code below:

 ```php
 <?php